Sanofi-Public/spatialone-pipeline/docs_md/cardhovernet_tutorial.md

 ## 4. Build the Docker Image

-Build Docker containers:
+Build the docker containers:
 ```bash
 make docker-build
 ```
+Note that this operation may take up to 20 minutes

 ## 5. Edit the Configuration Files

 Edit the config file located at `./conf/visium_config_flow.yaml` to reflect an appropriate configuration.
+You'll need to define the pipelines to run, and set up Hovernet & CARD.

 ### 5.1 Enable All Pipelines